Improved Recreational Land & Farm for Sale in Morrill, Nebraska

 Water/Mineral Rights & Natural Resources

 The water rights are truly exceptional across Sheep Creek Farm and Hunt.
-With five irrigation wells (1 other irrigation well that is decommissioned) producing between 1650 and 2000 gallons per minute and 800 acres of differed water rights, there is no shortage of irrigation throughout the expansive property.
+With seven irrigation wells (1 other irrigation well that is decommissioned) producing between 1650 and 2000 gallons per minute and 800 acres of preferred water rights, there is no shortage of irrigation throughout the expansive property.
 A sizable portion of the acreage is irrigated by a Reinke 16 tower pivot that can run up to 2800 GPM, which is currently run at 2200 GPM.
 Parcel #10 has a new Reinke pivot with a sweep as well.

 Region & Climate